G-Madhuri/Zenvia/README.md

 ---

 ##  EmailJS Template Customization
-For the outfit scheduling and morning reminder templates to format correctly, create a template in EmailJS (default ID: `template_f56nu7k`) with the following settings:
+For the outfit scheduling and morning reminder templates to format correctly, create a template in EmailJS with the following settings:
 * **To Email Field:** `{{to_email}}`
 * **Subject Field:** `{{subject}}`
 * **Template Body (switch to HTML editor `<>`):**